Compliance on Demand

 Overview

-The previous tool was complicated, not only due to the a dense amount of content, but also because difficulty searching and browsing for content.
+The previous tool was complicated, not just because of the sheer amount of content, but because searching and finding relevant information was difficult.

-In addition to the two main entry points to browse and search, the accompanying content was random and haphazard, not having significant relevance to clients ( the toolkit option seldom resonated with goals of users )
+Beyond the two main entry points to browse and search, the supporting content felt random and rarely aligned with client goals.
+The toolkit option, in particular, seldom resonated with users.

 The content structure felt overwhelming and hard to make sense of